hugonteifeh/func-list/README.md

 Some points that are worth mentioning:

 - All the functions and their function-arguements are curried.
-- Most of the functions that returns another list are lazy.
+- Most of the functions that return another list are lazy.
 - Generally speaking the functions that result into a new list that has another length than the list that has been provided as an argument are not lazy.
 - Every function has a 'laziness' indicator showing the level of laziness, the levels are 'lazy', 'semi-lazy' and 'none'(strict).